jpgarcia/rnn-events-issue/README.md

 # rnn-events-issue

-Example to reproduce events not firing.
+Example to reproduce events not firing